-You will have the opportunity to order reading passports for when you register for the Reading Challenge.
-Passports are available in English language, Gaelic and as group passports, which are wall charts for your classroom.
-Individual Passports are recommended for primary school age children.
+New key contacts will have the opportunity to order reading passports for their group when they register for the Reading Challenge.
+Passports are available in English language, Gaelic and as group passports, which are wall charts.

-The Community Reading Culture Challenge will open for submissions soon, and will be open until 1 May 2019.
+The Community Reading Culture Challenge will open for submissions in 2020, and will be open until 1 May 2020.

-There is no set format to submit to the Challenge, and we encourage you to tell us your library's stories in the way that is best for you.
+There is no set format to submit to the Challenge, and we encourage you to tell us your community group's story in the way that is best for you.